February 28th, 2022

 We introduced you to four of the most common metrics, but there are more to test in scikit-learn.
 We encourage you to try a range of scores to get a well-rounded picture of model performance.
 However, don’t forget that metrics are only part of the puzzle.
 You may get conflicting scores, but the surest way to know which algorithm performed better is to test them in real life.
 The models that discover the best information will deliver more value to your business.
 This value translates into more growth and more problems solved.
 And they are metrics worth measuring.

-If you want to implement state-of-the-art clustering methods across your organization, start your 90-day free trial of H2O AI Cloud today.
+If you want to implement state-of-the-art clustering methods across your organization, start your demo of H2O AI Cloud today.

 Adam Murphy